-Above the probability distribution, we can choose the number of most influential features to generate in the explanation, as well the method of computation DSS should use.
+Above the probability distribution, we can choose the number of most influential features to generate in the explanation, and the computation method DSS should use.
 ICE will produce faster computations, while Shapley values may be more accurate.
 For more information, visit the reference documentation.

 By clicking on Compute, DSS will generate explanations for our chosen records.
 Now we see a list of records underneath the probability distribution.

-From the drop down on the right hand side, we can select which column of data is the individual record identifier, such as Encounter ID.
+From the drop down on the right hand side, we can select which column of data is the individual record identifier, such as Encounter ID or Race.
 On the left side, we will see the record with the lowest predicted probability.

-The three most influential features behind the model’s prediction for this record were discharge disposition, number of diagnoses, and number of outpatient visits.
+The three most influential features behind the model’s prediction for the record in this example are discharge disposition, number of emergency visits, and race.

 Each feature has a bar showing the direction and magnitude of influence.
-In this case, all three have a negative effect on the prediction, with discharge disposition having the strongest influence.
+In this case, discharge disposition has a negative influence on the prediction.

 In scanning the results, it may become clear that the most influential features are not identical across all records.
 Seeing these differences across the data gives us an opportunity to investigate potential biases in the model.